Bernardo-MG/java-patterns/readme.md

 * Repository pattern.
 To access persistent entities as if they were on a list.
 * Parser pattern.
 To transform a data structure into another.
 * Outputter pattern.
 To send data structures through output operations.
 * Prototype pattern.
-To easily create copies of existing entitites.
+To easily create copies of existing entities.

 ## Webpage
 Currently the project has no webpage.